ckan/ckanext-xloader/README.rst

 DataPusher - job queue is done by ckan-service-provider which is bespoke, complicated and stores jobs in its own database (sqlite by default).

-Express Loader - job queue is done by RQ, which is simpler and is backed by Redis and allows access to the CKAN model.
+XLoader - job queue is done by RQ, which is simpler and is backed by Redis and allows access to the CKAN model.
 You can also debug jobs easily using pdb.
-Job results are currently still stored in its own database, but the intention is to move this relatively small amount of data into CKAN's database, to reduce the complication of install.
+Job results are stored in Sqlite by default, and for production simply specify CKAN's database in the config and it's held there - easy.

 (The other obvious candidate is Celery, but we don't need its heavyweight architecture and its jobs are not debuggable with pdb.)